nielsdekoeijer/libsegmenter/README.md

 ## A word of caution
 Note that segmentation is a **destructive operation** in the sense that we do not provide any pre and post windows.
-This means that the first and last couple of samples of your audio post `segment`-ing and `unsegment`ing are going to be different than what you started out with.
+This means that the first and last couple of samples of your audio post `segment`-ing and `unsegment`-ing are going to be different than what you started out with.
 This is something to take into account when training.

 ## Installation